illinois/clip-illinois/README.md

 Words which already contain an @ are not converted.

 # FAQ
+## Does this work on Windows?

+No. If you create an equivalent script for Windows please email angrave.

 ## Q. Where is the source code?

 The script code is very short - just one file - see the script here -